briandconnelly/nicheconstruct/paper/03_results.md

 (**TODO: explain why defector fitness doesn't reach 4 (density dependent fitness)** maybe better in figure caption?)

 To further explore the influence of negative niche construction, we performed experiments in which the positive effects of niche construction were removed.
 Here, individuals had a single adaptive locus that was constantly in conflict ($L=1$, $a_{max}=6$).
 As seen in Figures 2 (column E) and 3D, the constant source of adaptation that is provided by negative niche construction is not sufficient to maintain cooperation via hitchhiking, and cooperators are quickly purged from the population.
-This provides further evidence that feedbacks from both positive and negative niche construction are required for cooperation to persist.
+This offers further evidence that feedbacks from both positive and negative niche construction are required for cooperation to persist.

 ## NC Enables Cooperator Spread